nottelabs/notte/notte/llms/prompts/document-category/optim/user.md

 {{document}}
 </webpage_info>

-Your task is to classify this webpage into one of the following categories:
+Your task is to classify this webpage into one of the following categories (by priority):

 1. "manage-cookies": Pages for managing cookies, usually in a modal/dialog asking for user action.
 2. "auth": Sign-in or sign-up pages, including modals asking users to sign up to continue.